radhikasrinivasan8/cmpe202-pentagon/sanjay_wiki.md

 1) Everyone showed on time for the meetings.
 2) Each team member gave their opinions on the game engine and after some healthy discussions finalized to Greenfoot.

+### week3
+1) The team had a meeting on Thursday.
+2)Everyone gave their ideas about the tasks and got assigned.
+3)Not only during team meetings even in slack Everyone gave their thoughts and actively participated.
+ 4)The team discussed on the Game background  and Everyone gave their ideas.